 Shelly Beach, Ballina - Credit: Ben Wyeth - Ballina Shire Council

-Ballina is just over eight hours’ drive north of Sydney and two hours south of Brisbane.
-You can fly into Ballina Byron Gateway Airport, less than 10min away from the centre of town.
-You'll find plenty of accommodation options from budget-conscious holiday parks to luxury beachside apartments, like the four-star riverside Ramada Hotel and Suites.
+Ballina is just over eight hours’ drive north from Sydney or a two-hour drive south from Brisbane.
+Or you can fly into Ballina Byron Gateway Airport, less than 10 minutes from the centre of town.
+When you arrive, bountiful accommodation options await, whether holiday parks with every imaginable entertainment trimming, luxury beachside apartments.

 Ballina, Byron Bay - Credit: Colin Cooksey - Ballina Tourism